rspamd/rspamd.com/doc/faq.md

 For issues about the rules, we usually need a **message sample** that causes a problem.
-To protect your privacy, you can remove irelevant headers and content.
+To protect your privacy, you can remove irrelevant headers and content.
 E.g. you can blind message sender/recipients, subject and/or other fields.

 For issues with SPF, we need SMTP From (or Helo) and sender's IP address.